vshn/rclone-exporter/README.md

       --scrape.basicauth.username string   Username if rclone instance is BasicAuth protected (ENV var preferred) --scrape.url string                  Base URL of the rclone instance with rc enabled (default "http://localhost:5572/")
 ```

+## Environment variables

+Alternatively, all flags are also configurable with Environment variables.
+Replace the `.` char with `_` and uppercase the names in order for them to be recognized.

+e.g. `--log.level debug` becomes `LOG_LEVEL=debug`